+Business Strategy

-Business Strategy: In this initial part of the analysis an understanding of the company’s industry and specific lines of business is gained (Simon 2020).
-Potential investors should research the business’ strategy for success and, most importantly, the sustainability of profits generated by the strategy.
-Also, investors need to get an understanding of potential risks to this strategy.
-We will pick a major international firm to apply our knowledge – Coca Cola.
-Coca Cola was selected for this analysis as it is one of the most recognizable brands in the world (Forbes 2020), that consistently is in top 50 list of companies to work for (LinkedIn 2017), and has remained popular with investors for a long time.
-In the case of Coca-Cola we can find the following information in the annual report (The Coca-Cola Company, 2020).
+The initial part of the analysis yields an understanding of the company’s industry and specific lines of business (Simon, 2021).
+Potential investors should research the firm’s strategy for success, the sustainability of the profits generated by that strategy, and the potential risks.
+Here, we apply our knowledge to a major international company, The Coca–Cola Company (here, Coca–Cola), which is one of the most recognizable brands in the world (Swant, 2020), consistently features in lists of the top 50 companies to work for (Roth, 2017), and has long been popular with investors.
+We find the following information in the company’s annual report (The Coca–Cola Company, 2020).

 Business Model and Risks and Opportunities

-Coca-Cola is the world's largest non-alcoholic beverage company based on sales revenue (The Coca-Cola Company, 2020).
-They own or license more than 500 non-alcoholic beverage brands where the drinks rage from sparkling soft drinks, to dairy beverages and energy drinks.
-Alongside this they have the world’s largest beverage distribution systems consisting of independent bottling partners, wholesaler, retailers as well as the company owned or controlled bottling and distribution system (The Coca-Cola Company, 2020).
-The products are sold in over 200 countries.
-The company believes in having a wide range of products to meet all customers’ needs and likings.
-Any organization’s objective is to leverage their brand, financial strength, their unrivalled distribution system, global reach and strong commitment of the management […] to accelerate their growth and create value for their shareholders.
-(The Coca-Cola Company, 2020).
+Coca–Cola is the world’s largest non–alcoholic beverage company based on sales revenue (The Coca–Cola Company, 2020).
+It owns or licenses more than 500 non–alcoholic beverage brands ranging from sparkling soft drinks to dairy beverages and energy drinks.
+It also has the world’s largest beverage distribution system, which consists of independent bottling partners, wholesalers, and retailers, as well as company–owned (or company–controlled) bottling and distribution systems (The Coca–Cola Company, 2020).
+The company believes in having a wide range of products to meet the needs and preferences of all customers, and its products are sold in over 200 countries.
+The organization’s stated objective is to “leverage their brand, financial strength, their unrivalled distribution system, global reach and strong commitment of the management […] to accelerate their growth and create value for their shareholders” (The Coca–Cola Company, 2020).

-“Any organization’s objective is to leverage their brand […] to accelerate their growth and create value for their shareholders.”

 Risks